Emmalamlfz/Emmalamlfz/README.md

 - 🔭 I’m currently working on data science and data engineer projects
 - 🌱 I’m passionate about business, technology, coding, language learning and so much more
 - ⚡ Fun fact: I enjoy learning new languages!
-Currently, I'm studying Spanish and German and exploring their cultural nuances.
+I'm studying Spanish and German and exploring their cultural nuances.

 ## Tech Stack